OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 ## Transfer Driver

-The transfer drivers are used to transfer, clone, remove and create VM images.
+The transfer drivers are used to transfer, clone, remove, and create VM images.
 The default `TM_MAD` driver includes plugins for all supported storage modes.
 You may need to modify the `TM_MAD` to add custom plugins.

 - `EXECUTABLE`: path of the transfer driver executable, as an absolute path or relative to `/usr/lib/one/mads/`
 - `ARGUMENTS`: for the driver executable:
-  - `-t`: number of threads, i.e. number of transfers made at the same time
+  - `-t`: number of threads, i.e., number of transfers made at the same time
   - `-d`: list of transfer drivers separated by commas.
 If not defined all the drivers available will be enabled

 For more information on configuring different storage alternatives please check the [storage configuration]({{% relref "../../cloud_clusters_infrastructure_configuration/storage_system_configuration/overview#sm" %}}) guide.